chef/chef-web-docs/chef_master/source/troubleshooting_chef_automate.rst

 Visibility
 ====================================================================

-The following is a possible issue you might run into when using the visibility capabilities in |automate|.
+The following is a possible issue you might run into when using the visibility capabilities in Chef Automate.

-Issue: Data does not show up in |automate| UI
+Issue: Data does not show up in Chef Automate UI
 ------------------------------------------------------------------------------------

+.. tag chef_automate_visibility_no_data_troubleshoot

+If an organization does not have any nodes associated with it, it does not show up in the **Nodes** section of the Chef Automate UI.
+This is also true for roles, cookbooks, recipes, attributes, resources, node names, and environments.
+Only those items that have a node associated with them will appear in the UI.
+Chef Automate has all the data for all of these, but does not highlight them in the UI.
+This is designed to keep the UI focused on the nodes in your cluster.

-.. include:: ../../includes_chef_automate/includes_chef_automate_visibility_no_data_troubleshoot.rst
+.. end_tag